skoona/skn_utils/README.md

 instance variables can be added post-create by 'obj.my_new_var = "some value"', or simply assigning it.

-The intent of this gem is to be a container of data results, with easy access to its contents with on-demand transformation back to a hash (#to_hash) for easy serialization using standard ruby Hash serialization methods.
+The intent of this gem is to be a container of data results or value bean, with easy access to its contents with on-demand transformation back to a hash (#to_hash) for easy serialization using standard ruby Hash serialization methods.

-* Transforms the initialization hash into object instance variables, with their Keys as the variable names
+* Transforms the initialization hash into object instance variables, with their Keys as the method names.
 * If the key's value is also a hash, it too can optionally become an Object.
 * if the key's value is a Array of Hashes, each element of the Array can optionally become an Object.